International Conference on Physician Health™

 Find answers to frequently asked questions.

-On behalf of our partners and hosts, we invite you to join us as an exhibitor and/or sponsor at this exciting and unique conference.
-Exhibitor table applications and payment are due at time of order to ensure reservation of an exhibit table at the 2016 ICPH.
-Each exhibitor/sponsor will receive a certain amount of conference registrations per 10' x 10' booth space purchased.
+Increase your presence at the conference by becoming an exhibitor and/or sponsor.
+Only a few spaces are still available.
+Exhibitor table applications and payment are due at time of order to ensure reservation of an exhibit table.
+Each exhibitor/sponsor will receive a selected number of conference registrations per 10' x 10' booth space purchased.
 These are not transferable.
 For more information contact ICPH staff at firstname.lastname@example.org.

 Getting to the Conference

 Participants, including abstract presenters, are responsible for their own travel arrangements.
 Rooms are available at the Renaissance Boston Waterfront Hotel.
-The AMA also has an agreement with United Airlines (UA) which provides a discount for travel to select AMA sponsored meetings.
+The AMA also has an agreement with United Airlines, which provides a discount for travel to select AMA sponsored meetings.

 Contact email@example.com for more information.